Piketulus/ChessBot/documentation/user_manual.md

 ## User Manual

 The project is made to work with the lichess.org chess interface.
 To play the bot against the lichess computer you will need a lichess bot account and lichess API-token at minimum.
-You can also play against the bot yourself on lichess, although this requires another, regular lichess account that is logged in on another device.
+You can also play against the bot yourself on lichess, this can be done on an incognito browser window for example, or another lichess account.

 The bot can play as both white and black, and currently the search depth is fixed at a value that allows the bot to play at a fast speed so there is no need to wait forever for the bot to make a move.